3D integration of a hybrid quantum dot circuit-QED device for fast gate dispersive charge readout and coherent spin-photon coupling: Coherent charge and spin photon coupling

 Eventually we finalized our study by investigating the ability of the 3D-integrated device to demonstrate a coherent spin-photon coupling.
 Due to the intrinsic spin-orbit interaction at play in the valence band of silicon, spin transitions of holes inherit part of the charge electric dipole allowing spin-photon coupling~\cite{2023_Michal,Fang2023}.
-Following ref~\cite{2018_Mi, 2018_Samkharadze, 2023_Yu} we investigate the spin-photon interaction at $\epsilon=0$, where the electric dipole of the hole charge in the DQD is maximized.
-By applying an external magnetic filed $B \approx 250$\,mT, we bring the Zeeman spin splitting energy $g\mu_\mathrm{B}B$ in resonance with the frequency of the MW cavity.
+Following ref~\cite{2018_Mi, 2018_Samkharadze, 2023_Yu, noirot_coherence_2026} we investigate the spin-photon interaction at $\epsilon=0$, where the electric dipole of the hole charge in the DQD is maximized.
+By applying an external magnetic field $B \approx 250$\,mT, we bring the Zeeman spin splitting energy $g\mu_\mathrm{B}B$, with $g$ the effective g-factor and $\mu_B$ the Bohr magneton, in resonance with the frequency of the MW cavity.
 Figure~\ref{fig4}-g) presents the microwave transmission depending on the probe frequency $f_\mathrm{p}$ and the external in-plane magnetic field $B$.
-At the resonance condition $g\mu_\mathrm{B}B = f_\mathrm{r}$, highlighted by a star symbol in Fig.~\ref{fig4} f) and f), spin-photon coupling is revealed as an avoided crossing splitting the cavity response into two branches separated by the vacuum Rabi mode splitting $2g_{s}/2\pi=\SI{150}{M\Hz}$ with $g_{s}/2\pi=\SI{75}{M\Hz}$ the spin-photon coupling.
-With a spin decoherence rate estimated at $\gamma_\mathrm{s} \approx$ few MHz the fact that $g_\mathrm{s} \gg \kappa,\gamma_\mathrm{s}$ demonstrates a strong coupling between the hole spin and the photon in the cavity.
+At the resonance condition $g\mu_\mathrm{B}B/h = f_\mathrm{r}$, highlighted by a star symbol in Fig.~\ref{fig4} f) and f), spin-photon coupling is revealed as an avoided crossing splitting the cavity response into two branches separated by the vacuum Rabi mode splitting $2g_{s}/2\pi=\SI{150}{M\Hz}$ with $g_{s}/2\pi=\SI{75}{M\Hz}$ the spin-photon coupling clearly exceeding the spin and photon linewidth.